alliance-genome/agr_literature_service/README.md

 - export ENV_STATE=test
 - pytest

-# L:ook at the data in the test database if you want too
+# Look at the data in the test database if you want too
 - psql -h agr-test-postgres -U postgres -d literature-test-idl